To request an appointment

 However you choose to contact us we may offer you a consultation:

-Appointments by phone, video call or be text or email can be more flexible and often mean the doctor or nurse can help you sooner.
+Appointments by phone, video call , text or email can be more flexible.
+This often means the doctor or nurse can help you sooner.

 Cancelling or changing an appointment

-Use the askmyGP service or call or visit the surgery to cancel or change an appointment.
+Use the askmyGP service , call or visit the surgery to cancel or change an appointment.

 If you need help when we are closed

-If you need urgent medical advice between 6.30pm and 8am weekdays, during weekends or on Bank Holidays call 111.
+If you need urgent medical advice between 6.30pm and 8am weekdays, on weekends or on Bank Holidays call 111.

 NHS 111 can help if you have an urgent medical problem and you’re not sure what to do.